Amet13/ODYSSEY/README.md

 This software is provided "as is" without warranty.
 Users are responsible for:

-- Ensuring compliance with Ottawa Recreation's terms of service.
 - Respecting booking policies and limitations.
 - Using the application in accordance with applicable laws.
 - Understanding that automation may be subject to website terms of service.

 ### 🔒 Privacy & Security

-- All automation runs locally on your machine.
+- All automation runs locally on your machine (except CI).
-- No user data is transmitted to external servers.
+- No user data is transmitted to external servers (except CI).
 - Credentials are stored securely in macOS Keychain.
 - No tracking or analytics are collected.